Up to 65,000 small companies are completely unprepared for trade outside the single market, this new report warns.

 “Failing to prepare is preparing to fail.
 Given the difficulty of knowing exactly what turbulence lies ahead many businesses are putting Brexit in the ‘too hard’ box.”

 And with so many UK businesses utterly unprepared for Brexit, thousands of jobs are being put at risk.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.